Country selection

 For SAEs occurring at study sites outside of Vietnam in a multicenter Vietnamese study, the BioequivTrial states that the sponsor must report to the NECBR, the ASTT, and the National Center of DI and ADR within 10 working days from the date of a decision to stop/suspend the study, withdraw participants from the study, or change the research protocol.

-In addition, the AERprtingD62 requires that the sponsor report findings from clinical studies, epidemiology studies, in vitro studies, and other information that may lead to an important risk of the investigational product.
+In addition, the AERprtingD62 requires that the sponsor report findings from clinical trials, epidemiology studies, in vitro studies, information in the medical literature, and other sources of information, if the findings suggest an important risk related to the investigational product.

 Form Completion & Delivery Requirements